Naveensani/ros2_jazzy_turtlebot/README.md

 ls /mnt/usb   [to view the data]

 ```
-# Part 14: To Build a Docker Image with Dockfile and other files
+# Part 14: To Build a Docker Image with Dockfile and other files (Recommended)

 First write a Dockerfile like this as an example inside a folder:-